MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

   - A network architecture spans multiple Azure regions, and there's no need for transitive connectivity between virtual networks for landing zones across regions.

-  - A network architecture spans multiple Azure regions, and global VNet peering can be used to connect virtual network across Azure regions.
+  - A network architecture spans multiple Azure regions, and global VNet peering can be used to connect virtual networks across Azure regions.

   - There's no need for transitive connectivity between VPN and ExpressRoute connections.